Index of /sereno/csurf

 setenv FUNCTIONALS_DIR /your/startup/sessions

-Here is how to setup the binary and library path variables for the
+Here is how to setup the binary and library path environment variables

 cd ~/csurf